 The PEIR concluded that while repowering the Altamont Pass Wind Resource Area (an aggregate of all the anticipated repowering projects proposed within the program area) would result in short-term emissions of GHGs, primarily associated with construction activities, and the potential operational emission of SF6, the repowering projects collectively would result in an annual net reduction of more than 100,000 tons of CO2e.
+Consistent with the PEIR, wind energy generated by the project would reduce GHG emissions and would more than offset emissions generated by project construction and operation.
 This beneficial impact would be less than significant.